 - Placement: These can be nestled into the side of an updo, used to secure a half-up style, or placed strategically to add sparkle to flowing hair.

-- Design: Available in countless designs – floral, vintage, modern geometric – they allow for personal expression without overpowering the hairstyle.
+- Design: Available in countless designs such as floral, vintage, and modern geometric patterns, they allow for personal expression without overpowering the hairstyle.

 Fresh Flowers: Organic Beauty

-Fresh flowers add an unparalleled natural beauty and fragrance to any bridal hairstyle, perfect for garden, bohemian, or outdoor weddings.
+Fresh flowers contribute an unmatched natural elegance and aroma to any bridal hairstyle, rendering them particularly appropriate for garden, bohemian, or outdoor weddings.

 - Selection: Work with your florist to choose durable, in-season flowers that match your bouquet and color scheme.

-- Integration: Small buds can be scattered throughout a braid, a single large bloom can be tucked into a bun, or a delicate flower crown can be worn with loose waves.
+- Integration: Small buds can be scattered throughout a braid, and additionally, a single large bloom can be tucked into a bun.
+Moreover, a delicate flower crown can be worn with loose waves.

 Jewellery Integration: Earrings and Necklaces